Frazier v. Cupp

 Frazier v.
-Cupp, 394 U.S. 731 (1969), was a United States Supreme Court case that affirmed the legality of deceptive interrogation tactics.
+Cupp, 394 U.S. 731 (1969), was a United States Supreme Court case that affirmed the legality of deceptive interrogation tactics by the police.

 Background

 Acting on a tip, police picked up and interrogated Martin E. Frazier, a 20-year-old U.S. Marine, about his possible involvement in the murder of Russell Anton Marleau.
 Frazier, along with his cousin, Jerry Lee Rawls, were seen at a bar with the victim before the murder.

 During the interrogation, police falsely informed Frazier that Rawls had already confessed and implicated him in the murder.
 Frazier denied any involvement in the crime and suggested speaking with an attorney, but police continued to question him.
 Police elicited a confession, which was used against him at trial.

 Frazier was convicted of the murder of Russell Anton Marleau.
 Rawls pleaded guilty to the same offense.

 Arguments during appeal

 Frazier appealed his conviction to the United States Supreme Court on three main points.